jamiebrynes7/jamiebrynes.com/content/blog/2019-11-20-blog-post-pipeline.md

 GitHub Actions is built-in workflow automation for GitHub repositories.
 Checkout [GitHub's documentation](https://github.com/features/actions) for more info.
 {% end %}

-There were a few pre-merge checks that immediately came to mind that I wanted:
+There were a few merge gates that immediately came to mind:

 **1. Run a website build.**